vitali-fedulov/images3/README.md

 **This is the LATEST version** of package [images](https://github.com/vitali-fedulov/images).

 Near duplicates and resized images can be found with the package.
-Function `Open` supports JPEG, PNG and GIF.
-But other image types are possible through third-party libraries, because the input for func `Icon` is `image.Image`.
-There is only one dependency: my [hyper](https://github.com/vitali-fedulov/hyper) package, which does not have any dependencies.
+It only depends on my [hyper](https://github.com/vitali-fedulov/hyper) package, which does not have any dependencies.

 **Demo**: [Similar image search and clustering](https://similar.pictures).

-Function `Similar` gives a verdict whether 2 images are similar with well-tested default thresholds.
+Func `Similar` gives a verdict whether 2 images are similar with well-tested default thresholds.
+If you prefer your own thresholds or sort by similarity metrics, use functions `PropMetric` and `EucMetric`.

-If you prefer your own thresholds or sort by similarity metrics, use functions `PropMetric` and `EucMetric` to get metric values.
+Func `Open` supports JPEG, PNG and GIF.
+But other image types are possible through third-party libraries, because the input for func `Icon` is `image.Image`.

-For search of millions and billions of images, use a hash table for preliminary filtering (see Example 2 below).
+For search in billions of images, use a hash table for preliminary filtering (see the 2nd example below).

 [Go doc](https://pkg.go.dev/github.com/vitali-fedulov/images3) for code reference.